 If a fund realizes capital gains as a result of the transfer or disposition of its property undertaken to permit a redemption of units by a unitholder, allocation of fund-level capital gains may be permitted pursuant to the applicable declaration of trust (the "Declaration of Trust").
-Recent amendments to the Income Tax Act will restrict the ability of a mutual fund trust to allocate and designate capital gains as part of the redemption price of units to an amount not exceeding the unitholder's accrued gain on the units redeemed, where the unitholder's proceeds of disposition are reduced by the designation.
+Recent amendments to the Income Tax Act will restrict the ability of a mutual fund trust to allocate and designate capital gains as part of the redemption price of units in the case of Mutual Fund Series Units to an amount not exceeding the unitholder's accrued gain on the units redeemed, where the unitholder's proceeds of disposition are reduced by the designation.
+As a result of CRA administrative positions, similar restrictions are also imposed on redemptions of units of a unit trust for purposes of the Income Tax Act.
 Notwithstanding the foregoing, in respect of the ETF Series units of a fund, the fund will be able to allocate and designate capital gains to unitholders on a redemption of ETF Series units in an amount determined by a formula which is based on (i) the amount of capital gains designated to unitholders on a redemption of ETF Series units in the taxation year, (ii) the total amount paid for redemptions of the ETF Series units in the taxation year, (iii) the portion of the fund's NAV that is referable to the ETF Series units at the end of the taxation year and the end of the previous taxation year, (iv) the fund's NAV at the end of the taxation year, and (v) the fund's net taxable capital gains for the taxation year.
 In general, the formula is meant to limit the fund's designation to an amount that does not exceed the portion of the fund's taxable capital gains considered to be attributable to ETF Series investors who redeemed in the year (the "ETF Series limit").
-In addition to the limits imposed under the Income Tax Act, the amount of a fund's deduction with respect to capital gains designations made in respect of its Mutual Fund Series units is generally further limited to the portion of the fund's net taxable capital gain attributed to the Mutual Fund Series units.
+In addition to the limits imposed above, the amount of a fund's deduction with respect to capital gains designations made in respect of its Mutual Fund Series units is generally further limited to the portion of the fund's net taxable capital gain attributed to the Mutual Fund Series units.
 Collectively, these restrictions are referred to as the "ATR Rule".